robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 ### Make some noise!

 In real world our input signal will not be that perfect.
 It will be for sure noisy because of echos, interferences or white noise.
-Let's check how white noise will affect our frequency domain chart.
+Let's check how white noise will affect our frequency domain chart (Figure 14).
 To emulate it we can just add some random values to each sample before applying DFT:

 ```javascript
 whiteNoiseAmplitude = 0.3;